Applications for ST1 and ST2

 If you intend to reject an offer, please do so as soon as possible as this will allow the offer to be made to another applicant.
 If you were not offered a post in the initial release of offers, this does not mean you will not be offered one later on, as offers are recycled if other applicants reject them.

 If you receive an offer through the Oriel Application System you will automatically receive upgrades if you accept or hold an offer AND opt in for upgrades.
-This means that should a higher ranked preference become available in a Unit of Application (Deanery) where you have held or accepted an offer, you will be automatically upgraded to this offer with no option to revert to your original offer.
+This means that should a higher ranked preference become available in the deanery/LETB where you have held or accepted an offer, you will be automatically upgraded to this offer with no option to revert to your original offer.

 Before applying for an ST post you are advised to ensure you meet the the requirements outlined in the appropriate person specification.

 The 2016 person specifications are currently under review by HEE and will be available shortly.

 2016 Alternative Certificate of Competency - the 2016 version of this form MUST be used and will be available shortly.

 We recommend that you read the following guidance documents, which have been designed to assist you during various stages of the application process, from choosing your specialty through to attending the interview.

 All applicants who have previously been removed or resigned from the specialty training programme that are applying to re-enter must submit (on Oriel) at the point of application, a completed and appropriately signed

 The documents we require from your portfolio can be found in the Interview Guidance.
 If you do not have a portfolio (e.g. Foundation Programme/Paediatric ePortfolio) you may find the below documents useful when collating the evidence needed for that section of the interview.
 In addition you are advised to look at the assessment pages to get more information about these assessments.

 Please note: These guides are subject to change.
 You are advised to check you are using the most recent version.